 Now, onto one of the best bits of any cake.. the frosting!
 I’ve kept this pretty simple and whipped up a delicious, creamy frosting using vanilla coconut yoghurt (I use Coyo).
 If you haven’t tried this stuff before, it’s so deliciously creamy and is completely dairy and refined sugar free!
 I’ve added in a little maple syrup and that’s literally it, simple as that!
 This makes a great frosting or cream substitute, that really is so versatile and tastes incredible!

 Originally I’d made these little bites as a whole cake, but decided to create slices when I tested out the recipe for the second time, to tweak the icing.
 They would work well as both, but I think I prefer these individual slices, as they’re the perfect bite-sized pieces and look really cute too!
 This also makes them a wonderful treat to share with friends, take in your packed lunch or enjoy with a nice cup of herbal tea.
 I love how these are just sweet enough to satisfy my sweet tooth, but aren’t too sickly sweet and don’t contain any refined sugars or nasty ingredients what so ever!

-- 1/2 cup buckwheat flour
+- 1/2 cup pecans

-- 3 tbsp coconut syrup
+- 1 tbsp maple syrup

 - Place the pecans into a food processor and pulse these for a few seconds to break them down into smaller pieces.